The Village Gets a Vet

 Mayor Albert Pittman has more reason than most to breathe easily: the old granary has been converted into a new and striking hotel, and right on time, though not on budget.
 Appropriately named The Grand Hotel, it stands ready to welcome its first guests.
 Another reason for the village to celebrate?
 It has welcomed a seasoned veterinarian, Dr. Connor Allen, to live and work there.
 Dr. Allen will be able to care for all creatures, great and small.

 The 2020 Christmas mantel.
-For closeups, click on the Church and each of the eleven
+For closeups, click on the houses alongside the story below.

 There are two more weeks to go before Christmas, and Santa is still at the North Pole, overseeing his vast toy making enterprise.
 Nonetheless, the children in the village have decided that it's time to get on their very best behavior.
 No more snowball fights (unless the snow happens to be perfect for packing).
 No more teasing the cat.
 No more stealing baby sister's cookies.
 And definitely no more tantrums — for any reason in the world whatsoever.
 Which means that their parents, nearly as busy as Santa, all are breathing sighs of relief.